Search results for:

-Officials from the Federal Bureau of Investigation (FBI) estimate that “searches, indictments and multiple arrests” will occur “over the next several weeks” as a result of the organization’s aggressive battle against cyber criminals, according to an article recently published by Reuters.
-This type of response is expected as we see a significant increase in criminal activity in our online world and repeated reports of cyber attacks against our businesses, organizations and individuals.
+Officials from the Federal Bureau of Investigation (FBI) estimate that "_searches, indictments and multiple arrests_" will occur "_over the next several weeks_" as a result of the organization's aggressive battle against cybercriminals, according to an article recently published by Reuters.
+This type of response is expected as we see a significant increase in criminal activity in our online world and repeated reports of cyber attacks against our businesses, organizations, and individuals.